Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-2.md

 Recruitment endeavors are invariably bound by a range of resource constraints.
 Understanding them is crucial as it enables the development of a targeted and effective recruitment strategy, greatly enhancing the chances of success.

 ### Deadlines
-Deadlines pertain to the time available before a new employee must integrate into the team and start working independently or semi-independently.
-When faced with a tight deadline, we must account for the time required for candidates to acquire any missing teachable core skills.
-This duration should be factored into their potential start date.
-If this timeframe exceeds the deadline, we must prioritize testing teachable core skills with heightened confidence, as we may not have the luxury of providing extensive training later.
+Deadlines pertain to the time available before a new employee should integrate into the team and start working independently or semi-independently.

+When faced with a tight deadline, the time required for candidates to acquire any missing teachable core skills should be taken into account.
+This duration should be factored into their potential start date and if this timeframe exceeds the deadline, we must prioritize testing teachable core skills with heightened confidence, as we may not have the luxury of providing extensive training later on.

 Strict deadlines also impose time limitations on the entire recruitment process.
 Insufficient time might hinder our ability to interview an adequate number of candidates, potentially resulting in choosing from a suboptimal talent pool.
 To mitigate this, there are two approaches: